屬性

 Constant.

-There is no interpolation at all.
-The curve holds the value of its last keyframe, giving a discrete (stairway) "curve".
-Usually only used during the initial "blocking" stage in pose-to-pose animation workflows.
+The curve holds the value until the next keyframe, producing a stair step effect with very abrupt changes.
+Normally only used during the initial "blocking" stage in pose-to-pose animation workflows.

 Linear: